alt-smk2000/Genshin_tc/README.md

-AN attempt to create a proper testing tool for Genshin Impact alongside a database
+An attempt to create a proper testing tool for Genshin Impact alongside a database